curtispuetz/pypp-docs/docs/contributing.md

 ## Creating Py++ processes

-Another best way to contribute now, which are again things you can do independently and have ownership of:
+Another best way to contribute now, which are again things you can do independently and have ownership of, is by creating Py++ processes.

+Some things that I had in my mind:

 - To make a project for testing Py++
     - Whenever a new candidate Py++ version is released, we can run your tests against the new version
 - To make a project for benchmarking Py++, to ensure things are equal in performance to C++
     - Like above, whenever a new candidate Py++ version is released, we can run your benchmarks against it

 ## Contributing with thoughtful ideas

-Probably the next best way to contribute besides the above is to give advice and opinions about what should be improved in the language (identifying [bugs](bug_reports.md), and missing [features](feature_requests.md), bad design choices, etc).
+Probably the next best way to contribute besides the above is to give advice and opinions about what should be improved in the language (identifying [bugs](bug_reports.md), missing [features](feature_requests.md), bad design choices, etc).

 Said another way: providing thoughtful and well-explained opinions and suggestions about anything related to the project (e.g. Language design decisions, what features are important to be added to the project, anything in the project [CLI/transpiler source code](https://github.com/curtispuetz/pypp-cli), anything in the projects [C++ template project](https://github.com/curtispuetz/pypp-cpp-dev), etc.)